rostools/cog-flow-intro/issues.md

 {{< include /includes/_wip.qmd >}}

-When you find that something is wrong in the codebase on GitHub, or you would like to request a feature to the code, you can add an *issue* to the repository.
+When you stumble upon a bug or get an idea for an enhancement or new feature for the codebase, you can add an *issue* to the repository on GitHub.

+GitHub issues facilitates a transparent environment where it is easy to get an overview of ongoing challenges and feature requests within the project.
+They also provide a centralised platform for discussion of issues and collaboration among collaborators.
+As many things within Git and GitHub repositories, issues are logged and serve as a historical record of the project.
+With issues, everything from the initial issue to the discussion and final solution are documented.

-This post will introduce the notion of issues on GitHub as well as guidelines on how to write an issue.
+This post will introduce the notion of issues on GitHub and good practices for writing **actionable** issues.

 ## Introduction to Issues